Checkmarx/JS-SCP/src/general-coding-practices/interpreted-code-integrity.md

 Interpreted code integrity
 ==========================

-[OWAS SCP - Quick Reference Guide][1] recommends to "_use checksums or hashes to verify the integrity of interpreted code, libraries, executables, and configuration files_".
+[OWASP SCP - Quick Reference Guide][1] recommends to "_use checksums or hashes to verify the integrity of interpreted code, libraries, executables, and configuration files_".

-Let's focus on third party resources such as JavaScript libraries or Stylesheets downloaded on the client-side from third-party remote hosts.
+Let's focus on third-party resources such as JavaScript libraries or Stylesheets downloaded on the client-side from third-party remote hosts.

 Maybe you're thinking about Content Delivery Networks (CDN).
 They are everywhere